 Truth is, when it comes right down to it, ice cream is usually my number one pick.
 Perhaps because the ice cream will melt if you don't eat it right away and then you can still come back for the pie or cake.
 Simple, right?

 When you ask David what his favorite dessert is he answers right away without hesitation and without any wavering afterward.
 For him it is a cookie.
 It doesn't really matter what kind, though oatmeal raisin is right at the top of his list.
 David is not a fan of creamy desserts or desserts without some chew to them.
 Put a piece of tiramisu in front of him and he'll take a bite or two, but rest assured he'll be longing for a cookie at some point soon after or he just won't be satisfied.
 He won’t be shy saying so either.
-For him cookies contain all the qualities necessary for the perfect desert.
+For him cookies contain all the qualities necessary for the perfect dessert.

 You may have heard about how realtors would bake a batch of cookies during open houses so prospective buyers would feel at home as they looked through other peoples closets and basements.
 The smell of baking cookies supposedly makes the house appear warm and inviting.
 That seems valid to me, but if I were to walk into a home with cookies baking I would hang around the kitchen and never see the rest of the house.
 I wonder, did they offer you a glass of milk with your cookies?
 Turns out people saw right through this tactic so they don’t do that as much anymore.
 However, for those of you who would like your home to smell like you're baking all the time, there are air fresheners and candles on the market that will turn your home into a bona fide bakery without all the baking fuss.
 They are also without the payoff of cookies though, which is a serious downside.